 This function first determines whether the memory-resident CRL is trusted.
 The CRL is authenticated, its signer is verified, and its authority to update the data sources is determined.
 If trust is established, this function updates persistent storage to reflect entries in the CRL.
 This results in designating persistent certificates as revoked.

 '''

-CSSM_RETURN CSSMTPI TP_ApplyCrlToDb (CSSM_TP_HANDLE TPHandle, CSSM_CL_HANDLE CLHandle, CSSM_CSP_HANDLE CSPHandle, COSSM_CSP_HANDLE CSPHandle, COSSM_DL_DB_LIST_PTR DBList, CONST CSSM_DATA_PTR Crl)
+CSSM_RETURN CSSMTPI TP_ApplyCrlToDb (CSSM_TP_HANDLE TPHandle,

+CSSM_CL_HANDLE CLHandle,

+CSSM_CSP_HANDLE CSPHandle,

+const CSSM_DL_DB_LIST_PTR DBList,

+const CSSM_DATA_PTR Crl)

 '''

 The handle that describes the TP module used to perform this function.